Series: Meeting with God

 (Answer: He is encouraging them by way of a command to live holy lives – pointing them back to what we read in Romans 11)

-(I’m leaving out the when and where because there not essential to understanding this verse and we would have covered them at the beginning of the letter if we had been studying the whole thing)
+(side note: I’m leaving out the when and where because they aren’t essential to understanding this verse and we would have covered them at the beginning of the letter if we had been studying the whole book)

-Why is he telling them to live holy lives?
+Why is he telling them this - to live holy lives?

 Because this is what the Christians were called to do.
 This was their spiritual service of worship to God; living holy and sacrificial lives.